The first trial of more than 300 that have been filed in California connecting talcum powder and ovarian cancer began on July 10 in Los Angeles.

 This first California trial may receive additional scrutiny after a U.S. Supreme Court ruling limiting the ability of nonresidents to file claims in state courts where they didn’t suffer an injury.
 The ruling led to a mistrial in Missouri, which had been the hub for talc cases because of the relative ease with which out-of-state plaintiffs could join existing lawsuits.
 The first California case is not affected by the U.S. Supreme Court ruling since the plaintiff is a California resident who alleges that she developed ovarian cancer while living in the state.

 Prior to the mistrial in Missouri, four of the five previous talc trials held in St. Louis yielded plaintiff verdicts totaling more than $300 million, including punitive damages.
-In 2013, J&J prevailed in one trial, although the court found negligence on the part of the company but awarded no damages.
+In 2013, J&J prevailed in one trial, although the court found negligence on the part of the company, but awarded no damages.

 Does Talc Really Cause Cancer?